zhaohanxiong/OxfordCVM/src/fmrib/README.md

 mcc -m run_NeuroPM.m -a ./cTI-codes/ ./run_run_NeuroPM.sh /opt/fmrib/MATLAB/MATLAB_Compiler_Runtime/v98

-- these commands have been packaged into a shell script, run.sh
+- these commands have been packaged into a shell script, run_NeuroPM.sh
-- to run this script first turn into an executable, then simply type it to run chmod a+rx compile_run.sh
+- to run this script first turn into an executable, then simply type it to run chmod a+rx run_NeuroPM.sh
-./compile_run.sh
+./run_NeuroPM.sh

+- the entire preprocessing plus neuroPM code has also been packaged into a single shell script in the /fmrib directory ./run_all.sh
 ```

 ##### FMRIB Cluster Commands